top of page

 1. Learn about this resource.

-Homeowners can get a free resilience assessment, free counseling on actions to protect from flooding, and free or low-cost installation of flood proofing and resilience upgrades.
+Homeowners can get a free resilience assessment and free counseling on actions to protect their home from flooding.
 We—the DC Government—will hire a professional to come to your home for a free flood resilience assessment and help identify the best solutions for your flooding concerns to reduce flood risk in your home.
-If you decide you would like to install any of the recommended upgrades, we will install them at little to no cost to you.
+We will provide you with a home resiliency report detailing these recommendations and a free Elevation Certificate that can possibly be used to reduce flood insurance premiums.

 This program is called FloodSmart Homes and is offered by the District of Columbia Department of Energy and Environment (DOEE).
 Homeowners who participate in the FloodSmart Homes program will receive: